DndrGstn/Threadit/README.md

 # Validation

 The project was validated using several industry-standard tools.
+Screenshots of the validation results are included below.

 ## HTML